All resources

 • When a rule you've mapped changes, the affected obligations are flagged — and so is every policy and owner downstream of them.

-• Reviews come to owners on a cadence instead of waiting for an annual panic.
+• Reviews come to owners when there is a change instead of waiting for an annual panic.

-• Version history captures every change, so you can show not just where you stand today but how you got here.
+• The audit trail captures every change, so you can show where you stand today and how you got there.

-The test of a register isn't how good it looks the day it's delivered.
-It's whether a rule change next March automatically lands on the right person's desk.
-Build for that, and the rest takes care of itself.
+The real test of a register isn't how complete it looks the day it's delivered.
+It's whether the next rule change actually updates the register and updates the affected policy.

 What good looks like